"By giving the government unlimited powers,

-Canada’s Parliament is an instance of Representative Democracy, the American government is supposed to be of a different type: it is a Republic with a constitutionally-restricted representative regime.
+Canada’s Parliament is an instance of Representative Democracy, the American government is supposed to be of a different type: it is a Republic with a constitutionally-restricted representative regime of checks and balances.
 The important distinguishing feature of the two is Rule Majority – a binary decision governance – the selection of one of two alternatives, based on which has more than half the votes.
 It is an ostensible trade-off between the benefits of majority rule and other values important to a democratic society such as liberty and protecting minorities.
 A democracy theoretically embraces it.
-A Republic in the abstract restricts the majority and foreswears to protect the individual by the separation of powers.
+A Republic in the abstract restricts the majority and forswears to protect the individual by the separation of powers.
+What has happened in the USA and Canada is in some ways an opposite result: it is an example that sometimes our best intentions and constitutional definitions are flattened by history.
+Canada tends in part to operate as a Republic.
+Voters select the Members of Parliament who after the election are expected to operate on their own best judgement for what is good for their constituents, and ideally their nation.
+In Canada, lobbyists, direct democratic public action and referendums seldom play a major role in political affairs.
+The public in fact frowns on them as illiberal.

 The USA tends to operate on poll-driven majority rule with lobbyists and social activists gaining premier access to the political process.
 A few influential money supporters all but hand-pick the candidates.
 The people have a key-lack of political control over the system as a whole.
 In other words, the intent of the constitution of the American Republic is being wholly thwarted by a devolution into direct majority rule, lobbyists and activists.
 Closed institutions with any authority at all are now being criticized as non-democratic, even the most important ones like the judicial and executive branches of government.

 Canada’s trouble is that the “No” vote is the largest political block in the country, that is, the part of the eligible electorate who don’t show up to vote.
 However, by its nature it is ignored by the system and bemoaned by Canadian political scientists.
 As I explain in The “No” Political Party, “no” to politicians in Canada means apathy not satisfaction.
 Dissenters and pressure groups are given more voice than they warrant to fill the supposed windfall void of indifference.
 Democracy is from the top down with our politicians trying to save us from ourselves.
-Pressure groups outmaneuver the middle class in a rather fraudulent, if legal, fashion.
-In political terms, minorities have their voices heard above the regular din due to the fact of the Canadian middle class deaf-ear syndrom.
+Pressure groups outmanoeuvre the middle class in a rather fraudulent, if legal, fashion.
+In political terms, minorities have their voices heard above the regular din due to the fact of the Canadian middle class deaf-ear syndrome.
 (We’re busy doing other things, but get us angry and we’ll put a stop to it).

 Demomatosis: